quassy/prefect/docs/core/concepts/mapping.md

 The result of the `mapped_result` task will be `[11, 12, 13]` when the flow is run.

-!!! tip Child task execution
+!!! tip "Child task execution"
     The actual execution of the child tasks which are applied to each element of the list, can be concurrent or parallel.
 This depends on how the workflow is configured.